Venus Williams: 2018: 1000th match, struggle with form

 Williams began her clay court season at the Madrid Open where she lost to Anett Kontaveit in the first round.
 Seeded eighth at the Italian Open, she received a first round bye, before defeating Elena Vesnina in three sets.
 She lost to Kontaveit again in the third round.
 Williams also played doubles with compatriot Madison Keys, but the team withdrew after winning their first round match with Keys sustaining an injury.
 Williams lost to Wang Qiang in the first round of the French Open, marking the first time she has lost in the first round of consecutive Grand Slam events.
-Williams also reached the third round in doubles with Serena, losing to third seeds Klepac and Martinez Sanchez.
+Williams also reached the third round in doubles with Serena, losing to third seeds Klepač and Martínez Sánchez.

 The defending finalist at the Wimbledon, Williams defeated Johanna Larsson and Alexandra Dulgheru in the first and second rounds respectively, before losing to Kiki Bertens in the third round.
 As a result, she dropped out of the top ten rankings.

 Williams began her US Open Series at the Silicon Valley Classic after accepting a wildcard, defeating Heather Watson in the second round, before losing in the quarterfinals to eventual finalist Maria Sakkari.
 She won her opening two rounds at the Rogers Cup before losing to the then-world No. 1, Simona Halep, hampered by a right knee injury.
 She withdrew from the Western & Southern Open the following week with the same injury.

-At the US Open, Williams defeated 2004 champion Svetlana Kuznetsova and Camila Giorgi en route to a third round encounter – and 30th career match overall, with Serena, where she was handed her most-lopsided loss against her in five years.
+At the 2018 US Open, Williams defeated 2004 champion Svetlana Kuznetsova and Camila Giorgi en route to a third round encounter – and 30th career match overall, with Serena, where she was handed her most-lopsided loss against her in five years.
 Following the US Open, Venus withdrew from the Wuhan Open and China Open, citing "she was not physically ready to compete".
 She was scheduled to finish her season at the Luxembourg Open, but pulled out due to a knee injury.
-She finished the season ranked no. 40, the first time since 2013 she failed to finish the season inside the top 20.
+She finished the season ranked No. 40, the first time since 2013 she failed to finish the season inside the top 20.